myllynen/satellite-automation/README.md

 [rhel-system-roles](https://console.redhat.com/ansible/automation-hub/repo/published/redhat/rhel_system_roles)
 and
 [rhel-ansible-roles](https://github.com/myllynen/rhel-ansible-roles)
 to apply such basic configurations as needed.
+Use the example `satellite_host_prepare.yml` playbook to automate this process.

 To use a custom certificate with Satellite please refer to the Satellite installation guide for the needed installer parameters.
 By default a